-Comal County Hidden Valley Sports Complex CRRC: Comal County has an outgrant lease for 68 acres for the area that was once part of Guadalupe Park and is referred to as the CRRC.
+Comal County Hidden Valley Sports Complex CRRC: Comal County has lease for 68 acres within Guadalupe Park and is referred to as the CRRC.
 This sports complex has approximately 75 acres that includes a recreation center, nine soccer fields, six baseball fields, two football fields, an outdoor basketball court and softball complex, and a community pavilion.